ITR : Know about Which ITR Should I File?, Types of ITR and how to FIle ITR for FY 2019-20 (AY 2020-21)

 1. What is ITR

 The Income Tax Return or ITR is a form in which the taxpayers submit information about their income and tax payments to the income tax department.
 A taxpayer should file ITR on or before the due date specified.
-The ITR form applicable to a taxpayer is dependent on the type of taxpayer, whether individuals, HUF, company, etc., the nature of income and total income.
+The ITR form applicable to a taxpayer depends on the type of taxpayer, whether individuals, HUF, company, etc., and you choose the ITR based on the nature and type of income and total income.
 Every taxpayer should also calculate the tax payable and make payments before filing the ITR.
+You should file an ITR in case of a carry forward of losses and set off of brought forward losses.

 2. Types of ITR